Librarians without Borders®

 - Apply for the Librarians without Borders® Ursula Poland International Scholarship, which helps fund an international project by a US or Canadian health sciences librarian.

-- The MLA HINARI/Research4Life (R4L) Grant: Supports training activities that promote the use of scientific research resources in emerging and low income countries.
+- Apply for the MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grant: Supports training activities that promote the use of scientific research resources in emerging and low income countries.

 Thanks to Our Sponsor